HPC-cluster-package-management/modulefile-processing/README.md

 # Module File Processing

-This gitlab repo contains the source code for the python codes to process module files.
+This repo contains the source code for the python codes to process module files.
 The detailed work will be described in the poster or the "State of the Practice" talk in SC'20.

 ## Requirements
 Python 3.5 or later is needed to run the scripts `modulefilter.py` and `gen_json.py`